 To optimize the process you have to edit orders without cancel and extend the order grid field.
 However, by default, you have to cancel an order and create a new one every time you need to edit a customer name, order status, payment method or ordered items, etc.

-It increases the workload for the admins and makes processing orders in Magento quite ineffective.
+It increases the workload for the admins and makes quite ineffective.

 So, in this comprehensive guide, you'll learn how to edit orders without cancel in Magento with the Magento 2 Order Editor.